zammad/zammad-documentation/migration-otrs.rst

  Import::OTRS.start

-After the import is done switch Zammad back to non import mode and mark the system initialization as done
+After the import is done switch Zammad back to non-import mode and mark the system initialization as done.

 ::